 The almost endless variety of saunas is what makes Elysium interesting.
 The huge garden with countless sunbeds is also quite pleasant, at least when the weather cooperates.
 The hospitality performance varies; at least I can always recommend the ‘bitterballen’ (typical Dutch deep fried snack with meat inside and mustard dip).
 Count on queues at the checkout, especially on the last few days of promotions.

-- Thermen Holiday Schiedam (mid-size, great hot stone massages)
+- Thermen Holiday in Schiedam: mid-size, great hot stone massages, close to the highway

 Of course everybody has their own personal taste and experience.
-Personally I cannot recommend the following.
+Personally I am not a fan of the following.

 Seen many, yet still many to be seen!
 Following good stories from friends and family members, I would like to visit the following saunas this year.

-- Devarana in Den Bosch (long weekend Noord Brabant)
+- Devarana in Den Bosch: combine with long weekend Noord Brabant

-- Het Friese Woud in Boijl (long weekend Friesland)
+- Het Friese Woud in Boijl: ideal for long weekend Friesland

 Prices of saunas in the Netherlands vary widely, usually it will be somewhere between €12.50 and €35.50 per day.
-Check out the website of the sauna for the latest prices.
-Many saunas have different rates (‘tarieven’ in Dutch), for example evening rate (usually after 17:30h), 10-times membership, arrangements with treatment and discount on entrance fee, etc. Sometimes there are different rates for weekend and week days, arrangements for 2, 2.5, 3 or 3.5 hour visit, etc. Massages are often offered in 25 or 50 minutes, in different styles, count on ±€1.30 per minute.
+Check out the website of the sauna for the latest prices or give them a call.
+Many saunas have different rates (‘tarieven’ in Dutch), for example evening rate (usually after 17:30h), 10-visits membership, arrangements with treatment and discount on entrance fee, etc. Sometimes there are different rates for weekend and week days, arrangements for 2, 2.5, 3 or 3.5 hour visit, etc. Massages are often offered in 25 or 50 minutes, in different styles, count on ±€1.30 per minute.

-There are several places that frequently or continuously participate in discount deals.
-You may want to check out Sauna Deals, Spa Online, Social Deal, Vakantie Veilingen and Group On for this.
-Not every sauna participates in these kind of deals, but several do (especially places like Elysium, Leiden, Schiedam, etc.), so it’s worth checking if you want to save some money on the entrance fee.
+THE place to check for discounts and package promotions is Spa Online, where they regularly have some seriously interesting deals.
+Not every sauna in The Netherlands participates in these kind of deals, but several frequently do (especially places like Elysium, Leiden, Schiedam, etc.).
+So it is worth checking if you can save some money on the entrance fee or package.
 Just make sure you pick the right one, check the conditions and keep in mind that your consumptions and treatments will come on top of that.
 Not a cheap hobby, but very rewarding.

-PS: since it is not allowed to bring in cameras or smart phones into a sauna, courtesy of the photos in this blog go to the sauna mentioned above
+Note: since it is not allowed to bring in cameras or smart phones into a sauna, courtesy of the photos in this blog goes to the sauna mentioned above.